ceph/go-ceph/README.md

 go get github.com/ceph/go-ceph
 ```

+Once compiled, code using go-ceph is expected to dynamically link to the Ceph
+libraries.
+These libraries must be available on the system where the go based
+binaries will be run.
+The use of cgo does not allow for fully static binaries.

 go-ceph tries to support different Ceph versions.
 However some functions might
 only be available in recent versions, and others may be deprecated.
 In order to
 work with non-current versions of Ceph, it is required to pass build-tags to